top of page

 Kenneth Craig Lambert

-Born in //Hui !Gaeb 'Where the clouds gather' (Cape Town, South Africa)
+b. in //Hui !Gaeb 'Where the clouds gather' (Cape Town, South Africa

 Artist Statement

-Kenneth Lambert is a contemporary artist born in Cape Town, South Africa, who migrated to Australia at age 10, settling in the western suburbs of Sydney.
-With a background in museums, design, and filmmaking, his conceptually driven practice resides at the intersection of psychology, philosophy, and technology.
-He frequently employs data and scientific methods to generate works across multiple disciplines, including physical and digital works, progressively realised as performative and installation works.
+Kenneth Lambert is a contemporary artist whose practice draws on his early life in Cape Town and Western Sydney, where he migrated at the age of ten.
+With a background in museum design, filmmaking, and communication, his conceptually driven work operates at the intersection of psychology, philosophy, and technology.
+He employs data and scientific methodologies to generate works across physical and digital formats, realised as large-scale installations, time-based media, and durational performances.

 Artist CV